Chris Wormley: Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

-Wormley was drafted by the Baltimore Ravens in the third round, 74th overall, in the 2017 NFL Draft.
+Wormley was drafted by the Baltimore Ravens in the third round, 74th overall, in the 2017 NFL draft.
 The Ravens had previously obtained the selection used to pick Wormley by trading Timmy Jernigan to the Philadelphia Eagles.

 On October 8, 2017, Wormley made his NFL debut, logging 24 snaps and recording his first-career tackle against the Oakland Raiders.
 The next week Wormley made his first-career start against the Chicago Bears, recording two tackles and his first quarterback hit.
 He ended his rookie season appearing in 7 games with 2 starts, logging five tackles and a quarterback hit.

 On September 9, 2018, Wormley recorded two pass breakups against the Buffalo Bills, the first of his career.
 The next week he recorded his first tackle for loss against the Cincinnati Bengals.
 On October 14, Wormley recorded his first sack of his career against the Tennessee Titans.
 He recorded a career-high 3 tackles against the New Orleans Saints.
 He ended his sophomore season appearing in all 16 games with 6 starts, recording 16 tackles, two tackles for loss, two quarterback hits, five pass deflections, and a sack.

 On November 10, 2019, Wormley recorded his second-career sack against the Cincinnati Bengals and reached career-highs in tackles (4), TFLs (2), and quarterback hits (2).

 Pittsburgh Steelers

 On March 20, 2020, Wormley was traded to the Pittsburgh Steelers along with a 2021 seventh-round pick, for the Steelers 2021 fifth-round draft pick.
 The trade was a rare one between the archrivals, who at that point had made only one other trade since the Ravens moved to Baltimore in 1996.
 Wormley was placed on injured reserve on October 31, 2020, after suffering a knee injury in Week 7.
 He was activated on November 21, 2020.
 In Week 17 against the Cleveland Browns, Wormley recorded his first sack as a Steeler on Baker Mayfield during the 24–22 loss.

 Wormley re-signed with the Steelers on a two-year contract on March 22, 2021.

+On December 14, 2022, Wormley was placed on injured reserve after undergoing season–ending surgery to repair a torn ACL.

+Carolina Panthers

+On September 11, 2023, Wormley was signed to the Carolina Panthers.
+He was signed to the active roster on December 15.

+Baltimore Ravens (second stint)

+On September 16, 2024, Wormley signed with the Ravens practice squad.
+He appeared in two regular season games, recording 4 tackles.

+Indianapolis Colts

+On November 18 2025, Wormley signed with the Indianapolis Colts practice squad.